-Health professionals with questions regarding the WSIB Drug Benefit Program can contact the Health Care Access Line at 416-344-4526 or toll-free 1-800-569-7919.
-The Access Line will connect you to the individual who can answer your questions.
+Health professionals with questions about the WSIB drug benefit program can call the Health Care Access Line at 416-344-4526 or toll-free 1-800-569-7919.